nemson-source/Netscanner/README.md

 to use it make shure that you have node.js installd if not you can install it here https://nodejs.org/en/

-to use unzip the file named node_modules then start the file scan.bat and imput the start ip and end ip in the console and at the end of the scan it will open and creat the following files responding.txt
+to use unzip the file named node_modules then start the file scan.bat and imput the start ip and end ip aswell the start and end port in the console and at the end of the scan it will open and creat the following files responding.txt

 openport.json